gavv/gavv.github.io/content/blog/009-pulseaudio-under-the-hood.md

 * **automatic playback**

-    Automatically route and play audio from A2DP sources.
+    Automatically route and play audio from A2DP and HSP/HFP AG sources.

-    When the currently active card profile of a Bluetooth card is "A2DP source", and a new PulseAudio source is created for the card, do the following:
+    When a new A2DP or HSP/HFP AG source is created for a BLuetooth card, do the following:

     * create a loopback, i.e. a pair of a source output and sink input connected with a queue
     * connect the loopback source output to the source
-    * set the "media.role" property of the loopback sink input to "music", which may be used for routing
+    * set the "media.role" property of the loopback sink input to "music" (for A2DP) or "phone" (for HSP/HFP), which may be used for routing
     * let PulseAudio route the loopback sink input to some sink

+* **automatic capture**

+    Automatically route and record audio from HSP/HFP AG sinks.

+    When a new HSP/HFP AG sink is created for a Bluetooth card, do the following:

+    * create a loopback, i.e. a pair of a source output and sink input connected with a queue
+    * connect the loopback sink input to the sink
+    * set the "media.role" property of the loopback source output to "phone", which may be used for routing
+    * let PulseAudio route the loopback source output to some source

 ---